wyozi/gmod-medialib/README.md

 -- Example library import
 local medialib = include("medialib.lua")

 -- SoundCloud API key.
-Required for usage of soundcloud at all medialib.SOUNDCLOUD_API_KEY = "my-key-here"
+Required for SoundCloud service -- Can also be a table in which case a random key is picked for each query. medialib.SOUNDCLOUD_API_KEY = "my-key-here"

 -- The maximum number of HTML panel instances in the HTML pool